Nocy-io/nocy-wallet-indexer/README.md

 # Nocy Wallet Feed Sidecar

+> ⚠️ **Beta Software** — This project has been tested and is functional, but may require further modifications.
+Use in production at your own discretion.

 A unified wallet synchronization service for the Midnight blockchain that aggregates, transforms, and streams wallet-relevant data through a single REST/SSE API.

 ## Overview